-If you want some specific advice about your ‘terms and conditions’ i.e. what you have agreed, with your employer, to do for a wage, then feel free to get in touch and join your trade union.
+If you want some specific advice about your ‘terms and conditions’ i.e. what you have agreed, with your employer, to do for a wage, then get in touch and join a trade union.

 - I’m worried I’ll get into trouble trying to get better wages or conditions in my work, what should I do?